-Summer 2019 Research Program at Mizzou Scholars from Alliance institutions are eligible to participate in this summer research experience at the University of Missouri – Columbia and will receive a $4,000 stipend, free room and board in an MU residence hall, travel support to Columbia if needed, and one hour of research credit.
+Summer 2019 Research Program at Mizzou.
+Scholars from Alliance institutions are eligible to participate in this summer research experience at the University of Missouri – Columbia and will receive a $4,000 stipend, free room and board in an MU residence hall, travel support to Columbia if needed, and one hour of research credit.
 A 3.0 GPA is required, and the program is open to rising sophomores, juniors, and seniors.
 Research areas include (but are not limited to) engineering sciences, chemistry, physiology & neurobiology, plant sciences, physics & astronomy, math & statistics, geology, computer science & informatics, immunology, animal sciences, ecology & natural resources, bioengineering, biochemistry, cell & molecular biology, and genetics.
 Program Dates: To be Announced.
-Application deadline to be announced.
-(2018 deadline was February 14, 2018.)
+Application deadlines February 21, 2019.

-Washington University MOLSAMP Summer 2018 Research Program Scholars from Alliance institutions are eligible to participate in this summer research experience at Washington University in St. Louis and will receive a $4,000 stipend, free housing, free GRE preparation, professional development, mentored research, and much more!
+Washington University MOLSAMP Summer 2018 Research Program.
+Scholars from Alliance institutions are eligible to participate in this summer research experience at Washington University in St. Louis and will receive a $4,000 stipend, free housing, free GRE preparation, professional development, mentored research, and much more!
 Research areas include (but are not limited to) mathematics, biomedical sciences, physics, anthropology, chemistry or other Science, Technology, Engineering and Mathematic (STEM) fields.
 Interested scholars should contact the Truman STEP office for application information.
 Program Dates: To be announced.
-Application deadline to be announced.
-(2018 deadline was February 15, 2018.)
+Application deadline is February 3, 2019.

 HHMI Janelia Undergraduate Scholar Program at the Janelia Farm Research Campus Howard Hughes Medical Institute offers a 10-week summer research program.
 Located in Ashburn, VA.
 All living expenses paid plus a $5,000 research stipend and travel support.
 Variety of research topics.
 Application deadline January 8, 2019.